Wizty79/DevOps-Course-Starter-02/README.md

 az webapp config appsettings set -g <resource_group_name> -n <webapp_name> --settings FLASK_APP=todo_app/app

 Then you can go to http://<webapp_name>.azurewebsites.net/ to confirm that the app is running.

+To see an example of this specific app hosted on Azure, go to https://chaostodo.azurewebsites.net